-- Provide for a largely segregated alignment as shown on the plan, subject to detailed discussion with Greater Cambridge Partnership. - Provide for the operating needs of a rapid transit service, with limited interruption by other modes of travel, continuous 55mph travel between stops, and a minimum corner radii of 100m. - Provide a segregated combined walking and cycling path with a minimum 3m width alongside the route. - Include potential to integrate with other local bus routes if possible. - Fig. 29 | Public transport routes and stops
+- Provide for a largely segregated alignment as shown on the plan, subject to detailed discussion with Greater Cambridge Partnership. - Provide for the operating needs of a rapid transit service, with limited interruption by other modes of travel, continuous 55mph travel between stops, and a minimum corner radii of 100m. - Provide a segregated combined walking and cycling path with a minimum 3m width alongside the route. - Include potential to integrate with other local bus routes if possible. - Provide a stop adjacent to the village centre.

-- Provide a stop adjacent to the village centre. - Provide a stop adjacent to the existing employment site.
+Provide a stop to serve the existing employment site.